ganesshkumar/ganesshkumar.github.io/src/pages/articles/2016-08-05-docker-mac-gui-appications.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
 title: Containerize GUI Applications on Mac
-description: Containerize GUI Applications on Mac
+description: Learn how to containerize GUI applications on Mac OS X using Docker and XQuartz, with step-by-step instructions and troubleshooting tips.
 author: Ganessh Kumar
 pubDate: 2016-08-05
 date: 2016-08-05